New York Times Co. v. Sullivan (1964)

 Typos?
 Not on our watch.
 This article has been fact-checked and finessed by our eagle-eyed editors.
 Have more to contribute or see something worth calling out?
 Let us know.

-Disclaimer: The articles in the case law series are intended for educational and informational purposes only.
-They are designed to provide general insight into landmark legal cases and their impact on free speech, civil rights, and public discourse.
-Nothing in these articles should be construed as legal advice.
-Additionally, the views and interpretations presented do not necessarily reflect the personal opinions or positions of For The Writers or its affiliated entities.
+Disclaimer: The articles in the For The Writers Case Law Series are provided for educational and informational purposes only.
+They offer general background on landmark legal cases and their influence on free speech, civil rights, and public discourse.
+These materials do not constitute legal advice and should not be relied upon as such.
+Readers should consult a qualified attorney for guidance on specific legal questions.
+The views and interpretations expressed in the series are for informational use and do not necessarily represent the positions or opinions of For The Writers or its affiliates.